 Myra Woods

-Most of my life was characterized by fear until the truth set me free!
+Most of my life was characterized by fear until the Truth set me free!

 Deuteronomy 8:2-3 says, “And you shall remember all the way which the Lord your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not.
 And He humbled you and let you be hungry, and fed you with manna which you did not know, nor did your fathers know, that He might make you understand that man does not live by bread alone, but man lives by everything that proceeds out of the mouth of the Lord.”

-As I reflect over the past 40 years and all the things God used to humble me, I remember some hard times.
-I also remember some wonderful times when I saw His faithfulness over and over.
-In the hardships there were multiple counselors, looming anxiety, panic attacks, claustrophobic fears, fear of being stuck.
-There were times when I desperately wanted my way more than I wanted His.
+As I reflect on my spiritual journey over the past 40 years I can see how he used trials and adversities to humble me.
+There were hardships, but also some wonderful times when I witnessed His unwavering faithfulness.
+In the hardships there were multiple counselors, looming anxiety, panic attacks, claustrophobic fears–particularly the fear of being stuck.
+There were also times when I desperately wanted my way more than I wanted His.
 Disappointments, loneliness, heartbreaks, and sorrows accompanied my journey.
 My mind was never far from guilt, condemning thoughts and regret.
 I’ve also been on both sides of clinical depression.
 My husband and I have both struggled through it.

-Psalm 83:11 “For the Lord God is a sun and shield; The Lord gives grace and glory; no good thing does He withhold from those who walk uprightly.
+Looking back, I can see how God led me step by step, building trust and a greater dependence on Him.
+I learned how to trust Him with my heart and with my future.
+He made good on His promises in Psalm 83:11 “For the Lord God is a sun and shield; The Lord gives grace and glory; no good thing does He withhold from those who walk uprightly.
 O Lord of hosts, How blessed is the man who trusts in Thee!”

 I learned there was nothing I could add to, suffer for, or earn to be acceptable in His eyes.
 He loved me just as I was and had made provision for all my fears and failures, and not only that He also had an abundant life for me to enjoy.
 As a result my life was changed.
 I believe in the biblical coaching experience that New Life Design offers because the message of the exchanged life changed mine.
 I’ve learned…